philcryer/fak3r.com/content/music-concerts-current.md

 I still go to a lot of concerts, here are the upcoming ones; all in the Saint Louis, MO (USA) region, unless otherwise specified.
 If you see me at a show and say hi, first round is on me!

-\* means I don't have a tickets yet

 ### 2023

 * Bad Religion - The Factory - Sat, Oct 14